bondhouse/embedded-product-integration/README.md

 The product enum values are: "INPAAS", "BEST-FIT", and "ASSET-EXPLORER".

 When your API is ready to recieve this data please reach out and we will configure your endpoint on our end.
+Note that we will not be able to authenticate with your servers, therefore we will provide a static IP address that you can whitelist to only allow traffic between our servers and your servers.
+We will provide the static IP address when you provide the endpoint.

 ## CLIENT SIDE INTEGRATION